siteorigin/vantage/themes/vantage/trunk/README.md

 * Added blog archive settings to change layout and thumbnail display.
 * Added widgetized area to the header.
 Designed for a single widget to replace site info text.
 * Fix to responsive CSS for WooCommerce integration.
+* Small CSS changes for header to give a more logical header padding. **Double check your child theme if you've customized the header.**
 * Premium: Added social media icons widget.
-* Premium: Added customizer settings.
+* Premium: Added customizer setting to change header padding.

 #### 1.0.13
 * Fixed issue with Meta Slider on home page.